 Tuition, education, and textbook amounts transferred from a child - Line 324 of Schedule 1

 The maximum amount that can be transferred from each child is $5,000 minus the amounts the student uses, even if there is still an unclaimed part.
 Tuition, education, and textbook amounts that the student carried forward from a previous year cannot be transferred.

-The student also has to complete one or more of the following forms to designate you as the person who can claim the transferred amount:
+The student also has to complete the designation area on one of the following forms:

 - T2202A, Tuition, Education, and Textbook Amounts Certificate;